Mr & Ms Special Edition: Background

 A biography of Apostol describes the impact of the Special Edition: "There were other publications that covered the Aquino assassination and its aftermath, like WHO, Business Day, and Malaya.
 These papers helped enlarge the sphere of public information and stoke the spirit of democratic dissent.
 The Mr. & Ms. Special Edition, however, was the most effective in reaching a broad readership because of its bold, almost tabloidish, design (with its heavy use of photographs and cartoons), aggressive reportage, and energetic writing.
 It was unique in the manner in which it gave free play to the burgeoning culture of popular resistance with its in-your-face reportage (its maiden issue featured a blow-up of Aquino's bloodied face), cartoons, and feature articles on phenomena like the epidemic of gallows humor and political jokes that came in the wake of the assassination."

 The tabloid played a leading role in opposing the Marcos regime.
 Its front cover sported a graphic that counted the number of days since the unsolved murder of Aquino.
 When the 25 soldiers present at Aquino's murder were put on trial, Apostol launched a weekly newspaper, the Philippine Inquirer, devoted to coverage of the trial.
-In 1986, the Inquirer eventually metamorphosed as Philippine Daily Inquirer, which was the leading daily in the Philippines for many years.
+In 1985, the Inquirer eventually metamorphosed as Philippine Daily Inquirer, which is the leading daily in the Philippines for many years.

 After the People Power Revolution brought down the Marcos regime in February 1986, Apostol, declaring that the Special Edition had achieved what it set out to do, quietly replaced the Mr. & Ms. Special Edition with the Agribusiness Weekly.